In the world of cryptocurrencies, Initial Coin Offerings (ICOs) served as the best method of crowdfunding for start-ups.

 With the crypto exchange owning a percentage of the tokens, them managing most aspects of the marketing campaign makes sense.
 The investment in marketing required by the IEO is reduced significantly, since the exchange funds the advertising campaign.

-This can also increases the project’s chances of success, with the exchange being more experience in advertising IEOs.
+This can also increase the project’s chances of success, with the exchange being more experience in advertising IEOs.
 This ultimately serves as a vote of confidence for the IEO, making users more likely to trust and support the project.